 How the course works:

-Almost all course assignments, links to lectures, guidelines for responses, and exams will be on this website and/or in Canvas.
+Almost all course assignments, links to lectures, guidelines for responses, and exams will be in Canvas.
 All response papers will be submitted in Canvas.
 I encourage you to e-mail me whenever you have a question.
-Good communication is a key factor in your success in this course.
+Good communication is a key factor to your success in this course.
 You will need to e-mail me through Canvas.
 If you should ever need to e-mail me at my college address, please include in the subject line the course number and section number.
-I teach more than one online course, and I need to know your course/section number in order to look things up more quickly.
+I often teach more than one online course, and I need to know your course/section number in order to look things up more quickly.

 All readings and deadlines are listed on the Calendar page (linked from the Course Content page in Canvas).
 You will need to complete the readings assigned on the calendar page which are due frequently because of the compressed format of the course.
-You will also be expected to write response papers, take quizzes, or participate in a discussion forum at regular intervals.
+You will also be expected to write response papers and take quizzes at regular intervals.

 There are three exams in this course, the dates of which will be noted on the Calendar Page in Canvas.
 Each exam will be available in Canvas within a very limited window of time.
-All online exams are timed unless you choose to take the untimed version in the Testing Center.
+All online exams are timed.
 Make-up exams will be given only at the CPC Testing Center and must be arranged through the instructor.

 Texts you'll need:

 One of my aims for this course has been to find short stories that are available online or that I can make available to you for download.
 So, the only book you must purchase will be the novel.